tonyarnold/octokit.swift/README.md

 let config = OAuthConfiguration("https://github.example.com/api/v3/", webURL: "https://github.example.com/", token: "<Your Client ID>", secret: "<Your Client secret>", scopes: ["repo", "read:org"])
 ```

-After you got your config you can authenticate the user:
+After you have a valid configuration, you will be able to authenticate the user:

 ```swift
 // AppDelegate.swift